roy2302-cyber/CampusPlus_StudentPortal/README.md

-Campus+ is an interactive support and learning platform developed for students in academic institutions.
-The system enables sharing of study summaries, task management, Q&A community engagement, academic writing, and profile settings — fully integrated with Firebase and role-based access management.
+***Project Description***
+Campus+ was developed as a smart portal for students to manage their learning experience and academic work.
+The system includes secure registration and login, personal task management, a learning community with questions and responses, a summary-sharing area, an academic writing module with sharing capabilities, a personal management dashboard, and advanced account settings including email notification features.

-Key Features Overview
+***Key Features Overview***
 1. User authentication and registration using Firebase Auth

 2. Uploading summaries as PDF files with ratings, search functionality, and favorites